Introduction

 }

-Before moving on to sub-pages like books.toscrape.com/category
+Before moving to sub-pages like books.toscrape.com/category

 Advanced Web Scraping Configuration and Best Practices